ysthakur/gen-completions/README.md

           Shell(s) to generate completions for

           Possible values:
           - zsh:      Generate completions for Zsh
           - bash:     Generate completions for Bash
           - nu:       Generate completions for Nushell
           - kdl:      Output parsed options as KDL
           - json:     Output parsed options as JSON
-          - yaml: Output parsed options as YAML
+          - carapace: Output Carapace spec

   <CONF>
           File to generate completions from